Type Aliasing ¶

 <?hh

-int;newtype Minutes int;newtype Hours int;
+newtype Seconds = int;newtype Minutes = int;newtype Hours = int;

-funcForSeconds(Seconds $s): void {}
+public static function funcForSeconds(Seconds $s): void {}

-funcForMinutes(Minutes $m): void {}
+public static function funcForMinutes(Minutes $m): void {}

-funcForHours(Hours $h): void {}
+public static function funcForHours(Hours $h): void {}

-convertSecondsToMinutes(Seconds $s): Minutes {
+public static function convertSecondsToMinutes(Seconds $s): Minutes {

-return (int)(
+return (int)($s/60);

 }

-convertMinutesToHours(Minutes $m): Hours {
+public static function convertMinutesToHours(Minutes $m): Hours {

-return (int)(
+return (int)($m/60);

 }